4 Classification: Alternative Techniques

 Many different classification algorithms have been proposed in the literature.
 In this chapter, we will apply some of the more popular methods.

-4.2 Training and Test Data
+4.1.1 Set up the Training and Test Data

 We will use the Zoo dataset which is included in the R package mlbench (you may have to install it).
 The Zoo dataset containing 17 (mostly logical) variables on different 101 animals as a data frame with 17 columns (hair, feathers, eggs, milk, airborne, aquatic, predator, toothed, backbone, breathes, venomous, fins, legs, tail, domestic, catsize, type).
 We convert the data frame into a tidyverse tibble (optional).